-This curry is healthy, easy and quick, and full of flavour.
+This curry is healthy, easy and quick, and full of flavor.
 So I figured that it’s time to share it on the blog.

-Spices include garam masala, turmeric, cumin, paprika, curry powder, and black pepper – Adding the spices right after cooking the onion and garlic will activate the spices and help infuse the potatoes and chickpeas.
+- Spices include garam masala, ground turmeric, ground cumin, curry powder, and ground black pepper – Adding the spices right after cooking the onion and garlic will activate the spices and help infuse the potatoes and chickpeas.

-Crushed tomatoes – The tomatoes add a little bit of acidity and help thicken the sauce, they also give this curry a vibrant colour.
+- Crushed/diced tomatoes – The tomatoes add a little bit of acidity and help thicken the sauce, they also give this curry a vibrant color.

-Salt – I always add the salt near the end of the cooking process, as that’s when flavours settle and you will know how much salt do you need to add.
+- Salt – I always add the salt near the end of the cooking process, as that’s when flavors settle and you will know how much salt do you need to add.